Banno/banno-powerons/loan-payment-skip/loan-payment-skip-json-contract.md

 ```
 ### Response Messages & Corresponding Logging Error Messages

-*All Errors beging with 'We're sorry we've encountered an error.
-Please contact your credit union.' followed by a Logging Error Message.
+*All Errors begin with 'We're sorry we've encountered an error.
+Please contact your credit union.' followed by the Logging Error Message.
+ That is the part of the error message that is displayed to the end user.

 | Logging Error Message                                                                | Additional Notes As Needed |
 |------------------------------------------------------------------------------------- |-----------------------------------------------|